I’ll teach you to speak Sighthound.

 So how much of the training can be virtual?

 If virtual is your preference, then we’ll do as much as we can virtually.
 In certain circumstances, it would be unethical (and ineffective) to treat your dog virtually, since hands-on training is required to resolve certain behaviour issues.
 We can get to know each other and determine the right treatment plan for your beloved dog!

 With proper training & treatment, you can see changes in your dog’s behaviour right away.
 However, behaviour is a function of your dog’s mental and/or physical health, and sometimes, changes take time.
 My commitment to you is to provide the fastest, most effective treatment plan possible, so you can get on to living a happy life with your dog.

-Packages are tailored to your dog’s needs.
 We start with a free call or chat by email and, if you decide to move forward, a paid virtual or in-person assessment & treatment plan.
 You’ll walk away from this session understanding why the issue is presenting and what you need to do to change it.
 The cost of this initial treatment plan is £300.
 Follow up session fees are in addition and we offer a package to include follow up sessions over the following months, virtually or in person depending on location.
 You may be able to reclaim behaviour therapy fees from your pet insurance, depending on the level of cover you have.

 No. Only a veterinarian can prescribe medication for your dog.
 However, I will work closely with your vet, if necessary, so your dog gets the medication they need to thrive.